DaniPulidoE/custom-ml-algorithms-vs-scikit/README.md

 * **Comparative Analysis:** Conducted a deep comparative study of Naive-Bayes, K-NN, and Logistic Regression using **ROC Analysis** (ROC Space, ROC Curve, and AUC) to evaluate classifier performance beyond simple accuracy.
 * **Datasets:** `heart.csv`, `wdbc.csv`, `iris.csv`.

 ---

-### Project 2: K-NN optimization with PySpark

-This project focused on improving the execution speed of the custom K-NN algorithm by paralellizing its execution using PySpark, showcasing a direct application of distributed computing for machine learning.

-* **Objective:** Improve the performance of the custom K-NN implementation, by distributing the distance calculations across a multi-thread and a multi-node PySpark cluster.
-* **Key Objectives:**
-    * Re-implemented the K-NN algorithm using PySpark's RDDs (Resilient Distributed Datasets).
-    * Designed and deployed a PySpark cluster across multiple computers to run the algorithm in a true distributed environment.
-* **Skills Gained:** Distributed computing, algorithm parallelization, and big data fundamentals.

----